Mississippi Department of Agriculture and Commerce

 Both programs begin in June with the issuance of FMNP benefits to eligible recipients.
 The benefits are valid for use at authorized farmers markets through October or as long as program funds are available.

-WHAT IS THE WIC AND SENIOR FARMERS MARKET NUTRITION PROGRAM (FMNP)?
+WHAT IS THE WIC FMNP AND SENIOR FMNP?

 The programs have two goals: